abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * Metric Triggers - this contain threshold triggers and actions that apply to a metric property

 ## Modeling Options
 There are some areas of the Telemetry where more multiple modeling options are possible and where each modeling option have benefits and disadvantages.
 In those cases, both models are present in the telemetry model and described in this document.
-It is hoped that feedback from the industry would inform the selection of a single model.
-There areas where modeling options exists:
+It is hoped that feedback from the industry would inform and influence the selection of a single model.
+The areas where modeling options exists:

 * Specifying re-occuring measurements
 * Specifying triggers
 * Specifying calculations
+* Specifying durations

 ### Specifying Re-occurring Measurements
 There are two locations for specifying the re-occuring measurements.
 The options are in the MetricDefinition resource or the MetricReportDefinition resource.